 As part of its duty, the ship was meant to guard the course of various convoys.

-The name of the ship honors Fred Faulkner Lester, a Navy hospital corpsman that distinguished himself during the Battle of Okinawa receiving the Medal of Honor, the highest decoration for valor that can be awarded by the military.
+The name of the ship honors Fred Faulkner Lester, a Navy hospital corpsman who distinguished himself during the Battle of Okinawa, receiving the Medal of Honor, the highest decoration for valor that can be awarded by the military.

 Technical Features of the USS Lester (DE-1022)

 Length: 314 ft 6 in

 Beam: 36 ft 9 in

 Propulsion: two Foster-Wheeler boilers, 20,000 shp

 Armament: four 3-inch/50 caliber guns, one rocket launcher, six 324mm Mk 32 torpedos

 History of the USS Lester (DE-1022)